Phaplu Everest base camp trek

 Spring and Autumn are the preferred time to trek to the Everest region.
 During this time, you can see the trail is very busy with trekkers’ caravan.
 Sometimes difficult to get cozy rooms.
 To avoid all these, and walk in the complete wilderness, why not trek in December?
 This time when many avoid treks fearing the cold.
 But trust us!
 You will not regret on decision.

-Best time of the year to trek Everest Base Camp is either in Spring (March to May) or Autumn (October to December) stays clear skies.
+Epic Everest Base Camp trek best time of the year is either in Spring (March to May) or Autumn (October to December) stays clear skies.
 Moreover, there are many other popular trek routes connecting with ebc.
 Take a review about ebc trekking on Tripadvisor.

 Phaplu Everest base camp trek itinerary details.

 Conducting from Phaplu to Everest base camp trek is an express trek tour, 17 days itinerary compared to most walks in this region leading up to the base camp.
-The particular trek route is designed for world travelers who wish to hike to the base camp of the spectacular mountain but are restricted time-wise.
-For travelers who wish to reach the Everest base camp in a more relaxed manner can try this itinerary however if this itinerary is not fit you than send us an inquiry for a custom itinerary.Day 01 Arrival at Kathmandu valley
+The particular trek route is designed for world travelers who wish to hike to the spectacular mountain base camp in a restricted time-wise.
+For travelers who wish to reach the Everest base camp in a more relaxed manner can try this itinerary.
+However, if this itinerary is not fit? send us an inquiry for a custom itinerary.Day 01 Arrival at Kathmandu valley

 Early in the morning, we start to drive from Kathmandu to Salleri by a local Jeep over the blacktopped road.
 It is a newly constructed road.
 We have the best panorama of Riverside, jungle, wonderful landscape, and the scattered communities.
 We cross the bridge at Sunkoshi River and continue through Okhaldhunga.
 On the way, we can see incredible peaks as Dudhkunda (Numpur Himal), Everest, and many other snowy peaks.
 Then it is a continual drive up and up, which takes us to the district of Salleri of Solu Khumbu.